 - Dosing off is unexpected

 Even if during a vehicle’s ride, it can happen having dozed off and someone is trying to wake us up, it is not expected that the vehicle’s control can be resumed in time to stop the race and avoid tragedies.

-Which factors cause dozing off at the wheel?
+Which factors cause dozing off while driving an ambulance?

 This problem in the EMS world is often linked to stress and fatigue that many drivers develop especially after many hours of driving or without sleeping.
 Dozing off at the wheel can provoke many effects, such as the loss of vigilance limited even to a few seconds, but sufficient to change the direction of the vehicle during the ride with unpredictable and terrible consequences.

 The conditions which can increase the possibility of dozing off are certain factors as alcohol, driving after a

 copious meal, especially if based on proteins (meat, cheese and so on) which “runs” a lot of blood to the digestive system “taking it away” from brain and consequently, causing a reduction of driving attention.
 Drowsiness becomes dangerous also when the person has been awake for too many hours, or if decided to continue driving after an excessively stressful shift.

 In these cases, driving an emergency vehicle in conditions of fatigue is extremely dangerous.
 Also because during an intervention, especially with the alarm devices activated, it is essential having the highest concentration and it is not acceptable to start driving or continue the ride in conditions of fatigue.